SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 For example, it can be passed as an argument when calling an actor method or be returned as the result of a task.
-The examples earlier in this chapter didn't discuss sendability because they use simple value types that are always safe to share for the data that they pass between concurrency domains.
+The examples earlier in this chapter didn't discuss sendability because those examples use simple value types that are always safe to share for the data being passed between concurrency domains.
 In contrast,
 some types aren't safe to pass across concurrency domains.
-A class that contains mutable properties and doesn't serialize access to those properties can produce unpredictable and incorrect results when you pass instances of that class between different tasks.
+For example, a class that contains mutable properties and doesn't serialize access to those properties can produce unpredictable and incorrect results when you pass instances of that class between different tasks.